ISAITB/docs-services/source/common/index.rst

     * The output values of processing and messaging services can be fully leveraged in the test session after the relevant service call.
     * The output values of a validation service are used only for display purposes.
 What can be leveraged is the service's true/false validation outcome.

-In all service cases a service call's output is stored in the test session context using the key of the corresponding test case step's ``id`` attribute.
+In all cases a service call's output is stored in the test session context, with a key value that matches the corresponding test case step's ``id`` attribute.
 Specifically:

     * **Validation services:** The overall true/false validation result of the `verify`_ step is stored as a ``boolean`` value.
     * **Processing services:** The output of the `process`_ step is stored as a ``map``.